Beer–Lambert law: Mathematical formulations

-There are several equivalent formulations of the BBL law, depending on the precise choice of measured quantities.
+There are several equivalent formulations of the law, depending on the precise choice of measured quantities.
 All of them state that, provided that the physical state is held constant, the extinction process is linear in the intensity of radiation and amount of radiatively-active matter, a fact sometimes called the fundamental law of extinction.
 Many of them then connect the quantity of radiatively-active matter to a length traveled ℓ and a concentration c or number density n.
 For concentrations expressed as moles per volume, the latter two are related by Avogadro's number: n = N_{A}c.

 A collimated beam (directed radiation) with cross-sectional area S will encounter Sℓn particles (on average) during its travel.
 However, not all of these particles interact with the beam.
 Propensity to interact is a material-dependent property, typically summarized in absorptivity ϵ or scattering cross-section σ.
 These almost exhibit another Avogadro-type relationship: ln(10)ε = N_{A}σ.
 The factor of ln(10) appears because physicists tend to use natural logarithms and chemists decadal logarithms.

 Beam intensity can also be described in terms of multiple variables: the intensity I or radiant flux Φ. In the case of a collimated beam, these are related by Φ = IS, but Φ is often used in non-collimated contexts.
 The ratio of intensity (or flux) in to out is sometimes summarized as a transmittance coefficient T = I/I_{0}.

 When considering an extinction law, dimensional analysis can verify the consistency of the variables, as logarithms (being nonlinear) must always be dimensionless.